Pre-grants are available on new probate petitions, spousal property petitions, final distribution petitions and other selected probate matters.

 Probate pre-grants are the court’s intended rulings on your petition, motion, or other filings that is set for hearing.
 These are posted the court day before your hearing.
 Pre-grant orders are available on new probate petitions, spousal property petitions, final distribution petitions, and other selected probate matters.
 Pre-grant orders are not posted for guardianships and conservatorships.

 Probate pre-grants will be posted after 2:00 p.m. on the day before the hearing date.
-Probate pre-grants are also available by calling tentative rulings line.

 Probate pre-grants for the following departments are posted with that department’s civil tentative rulings.
 Every effort is made to ensure the accuracy of the documents placed on the web site, but the court is not responsible for delays, errors or omissions in these web pages.
 The official court documents are those filed with the case record, and any questions should be directed to the department where the hearing is set.